Oregon Integrated Behavioral Health Training Initiative

 Co-investigator

-Trainee profile
+Trainee SPOTLIGHTS

 OIBHTI is funded by the Health Resources and Services Administration (HRSA) through a Behavioral Health Workforce Education and Training for Professionals (BHWET-Pro) program award (#M01HP54876).